 Our Guest House, while it represents a space to leave the daily grind of the city and enjoy the slower pace of Bedouin living, it also is a space of community and togetherness.

 Your time will start with an introduction to the community, the history, the personal story, and cursory overview of the life inside of the village and what to expect during your stay.
-A geopolitical tour of the small enclave shows the resiliency of the community and they ways have adapted, yet retained their unique heritage.
+A geopolitical tour of the small enclave shows the resiliency of the community and they ways have adapted, while still retaining their unique heritage.

 Your stay includes the traditional Bedouin breakfast, lunch, and dinner.
-But if you have specific dietary restrictions, we are more than happy to prepare a meal that suits you.
+If you have specific dietary restrictions, we are more than happy to prepare a meal that suits you.

 Our nights always include a campfire, a time for us to share our personal and family stories.
 Our people share their historical account of the family’s journey into exile from their ancestral homes in al-Arad.
 This is the time that we spend together to build deep relationships with all the members of the community.